Tank Testing Technical Group

 3. Cavitation

-In order to produce efficiently propulsion (thrust) for ship's advance, the pressure on the back (advancing) side of the propeller blades drops to near vacuum.
-In such a low pressure place, water boils even at room temperature (15℃), and bubbles are formed.
+To produce efficient propulsion (thrust) for the ship's advance, the pressure on the back (advancing) side of the propeller's blades drops to near vacuum.
+In such a low-pressure place, water boils even at room temperature (15℃), and bubbles form.
 This phenomenon is called cavitation.
-In the cavitation, when the bubbles collapse, high pressure occurs and damages the propeller and rudderas.
-Also, noise is generated at this time.
+In the cavitation, when the bubbles collapse, high pressure occurs and damages the propeller and rudders.
+Also, noise occurs at this time.
 This noise becomes a problem for submarines and ships with acoustic sonar.
-Among problems caused by cavitation, the most important one is vibration of the stern.
-This problem is focused in commercial ships from the viewpoints of comfort and safety, and the improvement of this occurrence prediction technology is most expected.
+Among problems caused by cavitation, the most important one is the vibration of the stern.
+This problem focuses on commercial vessels from the viewpoints of comfort and safety, and improving this occurrence prediction technology is most expected.

 4. Evaluation of Ship Propulsion Performance and Tank Test

-The propulsion performance of a ship with a hull shape is still basically evaluated in plain water.
-Therefore, the performance of the actual ship is estimated through the performance measurement by pulling the model ship in a very large pool called a towing tank.
-This model test method was developed over 100 years ago, and data has been accumulated and the test method has been improved to this day.
+The propulsion performance of a ship with a hull shape is still basically evaluated in still water.
+Therefore, the performance of the full-scale ship is estimated through the performance measurement by towing the model ship in a large pool called a towing tank.
+This model test method was developed over 100 years ago, data has been accumulated, and the test method has been improved to this day.
 Our institute has two towing tanks.
-One is "Mitaka No. 2 Ship Model Experiment Tank" (commonly called "large tank" or "400m towing tank").
-This tank is one of the world's largest towing tanks and is 400m in length, 18m in width, and 8m in depth.
-The other is "Mitaka No. 3 Ship Model Experiment Tank" (commonly called "150m towing tank" This tank is 150m in length, 7.5m in width, and 3.5m in depth) and can also change the water depth.
+One is the "Mitaka No. 2 Ship Model Experiment Tank" (commonly called "large tank" or "400-m towing tank").
+This tank is one of the world's hugest towing tanks and is 400m in length, 18m in width, and 8m in depth.
+The other is the "Mitaka No. 3 Ship Model Experiment Tank" (commonly called "150-m towing tank."
+This tank is 150m in length, 7.5m in width, and 3.5m in depth) and can also change the water depth.
 In addition, both can generate various waves.
-This feature enable us to conduct research on performance in waves assuming actual sea areas.
+This feature enables us to research performance in waves assuming actual sea areas.

 In addition to these tanks, we have a large cavitation tunnel to evaluate propulsion performance centering on the propulsor.
-Unlike the towing tank, this is a circulating tank in which water circulates inside the tank, and the inside of the tank can be decompressed to near vacuum so that cavitation can be generated.
-This facility is one of the largest cavitation (circulating) water tank in Japan with a length of 16m and a height of 10m.
+Unlike the towing tank, this is a circulating tank in which water circulates inside the tank, and the tank inside can be decompressed to a near vacuum so that cavitation can occur.
+This facility is one of Japan's largest cavitation (circulating) water tanks, with a length of 16m and a height of 10m.

 5. Development of Tank Test Method

-Our group is working on the development, improvement of accuracy and efficiency of the tank test method to obtain more accurately resistance and propulsion performance of a ship, which are the basis of the hull form development.
-Regarding the tank test method, the International Towing Tank Conference (ITTC, an NGO) establishes a technical committee on the most advanced rational test methods in the world to conduct research, investigation, discussion, and recommendation activities.
-Our institute (NMRI) participates in the ITTC as a member, and participates in its Advisory Council that manages the conference.
-And a few researchers are working in the council as technical committee members in each term to provide international cooperation and contribution.
+This group is working on the development, improvement of accuracy, and efficiency of the tank test method to obtain more accurate resistance and propulsion performance of a ship, which are the basis of the hull form development.
+Regarding the tank test method, the International Towing Tank Conference (ITTC, an NGO) establishes a technical committee on the most advanced rational test methods to conduct research, investigation, discussion, and recommendation activities.
+Our institute (NMRI) participates in the ITTC as a member and participates in its Advisory Council that manages the conference.
+A few researchers are working in the council as technical committee members in each term to provide international cooperation and contribution.

 6. Hull Form Development

-Conventional hull form development has been conducted by empirical manufacture of many model ships to find a good hull form in series tests by using a database that accumulates past test results, wave-making resistance theory, propeller theory, etc. On the other hand, many numerical calculation methods (NFD, including Computational Fluid Dynamics, CFD) have been developed in response to the development of high-performance computers in recent years.
+Conventional hull form development has been conducted by empirical manufacturers of many model ships to find a good hull form in a series of tests using a database that accumulates past test results, wave-making resistance theory, propeller theory, etc. On the other hand, many numerical calculation methods (NFD, including Computational Fluid Dynamics, CFD) have developed in response to the development of high-performance computers in recent years.
 Currently, the new method using NFD has been adopted.
-In this method, the optimum ship shape is searched by NFD before the tank test, and finally confirmed by the tank test.
-In order to provide verification data for the reliability confirmation of CFD programs, our group conducts repeated tests for uncertainty analysis and transmits the obtained verification data to the world.
+In this method, the optimum ship shape is searched by NFD before the tank test and finally confirmed by the tank test.
+To provide verification data for the reliability confirmation of CFD programs, this group conducts repeated tests for uncertainty analysis and transmits the obtained verification data to the world.
 Through these efforts, we plan to propose a hull form with excellent propulsive performance based on a new concept.

 Overview of Research